extrange/personal-blog/docs/my-lifestyle.md

 ## Evening Routine

 **Avoid electronic distractions**: My phone is on DND with no notifications (except for critical ones) after 6pm.
+Surprises late in the day can ruin subsequent sleep.

 **Exercise**: I either cycle back from work, run or gym, as part of an effort to achieve 150-200 minutes of Zone 2 cardio weekly.